datakaveri/iudx-aaa-server/CONTRIBUTING.md

 ### Pull requests and different branches recommended

+We follow Git Merge based workflow
+1. Fork this repo
+2. Create a new feature branch in your fork.
+Multiple features must have a hyphen separated name
+3. Commit to your fork and raise a Pull Request with upstream.
 Pull requests are preferred, since they are specific.
 For more about how to create a pull request, see
 <https://help.github.com/articles/using-pull-requests/>.

-We recommend creating different branches for different (logical) changes, and creating a pull request when you're done into the main branch.
-See the GitHub documentation on [creating branches](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) and [using pull requests](https://help.github.com/articles/using-pull-requests/).
+4. See the GitHub documentation on [creating branches](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) and [using pull requests](https://help.github.com/articles/using-pull-requests/)

 ### How we handle proposals